Second Innisfail Court House: History

 In the design of Colonial and State Government buildings in Queensland, there is considerable continuity, particularly in the use of timber as the predominant material, and in details of composition.
-Some of the design details in common use in government buildings, particularly from mid 1880s onwards, are window hoods, eaves details, gable decorations, verandah balustrades and roof vents.
+Some of the design details in common use in government buildings, particularly from the mid-1880s onwards, are window hoods, eaves details, gable decorations, verandah balustrades and roof vents.
 While many of these elements including timber composition were common to many buildings in Queensland from early on, government buildings such as court houses, post offices, schools, and police stations for example, can be distinguished from the common mode by the high standard of architectural composition, the careful detailing, and the attention to climate - as evidenced in the use of sun shading devices, ventilation systems, and the overhang of eaves beyond the verandah edges.

 Many buildings constructed in Innisfail after the 1918 cyclone, demonstrate particular adaptations to cyclonic conditions.
-That many destroyed timber structures were re-built in reinforced concrete, masonry or rendered to offer some protection from the elements, poses historic inquiry of the 1920-1921 timber court house.
+That many destroyed timber structures were re-built in reinforced concrete, masonry or rendered to offer some protection from the elements, poses historic inquiry of the 1920–1921 timber court house.
 It is notable that at least one of the alternative schemes for the new court house featured plans of a grand two-story masonry structure in inter-war free classical style.
 Indeed, court house architecture of the time set out to impress and awe the unfortunate citizens who were unlucky enough to be involved in the process of the law.
 As a result, most surviving examples from the 20th century are more permanent and refined masonry structures such as the Cairns Court House (1921) and the Dalby Court House (1930s).
 Even in small country towns it was common for second-generation court houses to be built this way, replacing an earlier and more basic timber building.
 The reasons for constructing the court house, a symbolically important building, out of timber at this time, may reflect availability of materials as well as economic factors, although further research could enlighten this debate.

 Adaptations used in the construction of the Innisfail court house however, include the use of steel bolts to anchor the roof to the walls, and the walls to the floor beams, which were in turn bolted to the stumps.
 Diagonal crossbeams of hardwood timber were used to brace the walls of the building.
 These elements are thought to be early adaptations of construction methods to cyclonic conditions.